-√ 30.
-A School Site-Specific Protection Plan outlining the above measures is completed, posted and shared with all stakeholders and updated as state and local Public Health guidance dictates.
+30. A School Site-Specific Protection Plan (SSSPP) outlining the above measures is completed, posted and updated on school or district websites as a component of their COVID Safety Plan (CSP) and shared with all staff and families.
+Schools should update SSSPPs as state and local Public Health guidance changes.